U.S. Cultural Studies (Interdisciplinary Minor)

 USCS 410Intergroup Dialogue3

-Students must select 9 credits of electives courses from the list above AND/OR the current list of USD designated courses.
-Additional elective courses may count toward the minor, with the submission of a course syllabus and preapproval from the program director.
+To complete the U.S. Cultural Studies minor, students must take USCS 120, USCS 120H, or USCS 118H & 119H plus an additional 15 credits of elective courses from the list above AND/OR the current list of courses with the U.S. Diversity Tag ("U" tag).
+Six of these 15 credits of electives must be upper division.
+Additional elective courses may count toward the minor with the submission of a course syllabus and preapproval from the program director.

 Program Contact - Director